assamite/creamas/docs/source/using_mp_ds.rst

 	        ret = await menv.destroy(log_folder, as_coro=True)
 	        return ret

-When called, the script will block its execution until the manager of :class:`~creamas.mp.MultiEnvironment` receives a stop sign.
+When :func:`run_node` is called, the script will block its execution until the manager of :class:`~creamas.mp.MultiEnvironment` receives a stop sign.
 The stop sign is sent to each node's manager when :meth:`~creamas.ds.DistributedEnvironment.stop_nodes` is called.

-See ``creamas/examples/grid/grid_node.py`` for an example.
+See ``creamas/examples/grid/`` for an example implementation of a distributed agent environment.

 .. rubric:: Footnotes